Millardiang/weewx-divumwx/README.md

 Checking the default pip HTML_ROOT (public_html, which equates to /home/[username]/weewx-data/public_html) will show you where weewx is creating its files, and, as you can see, they are owned by dietpi:dietpi

 Before proceeding, you must ensure that weewx has been properly installed and producing reports, as shown below.
-Failure to do so will result in the beta installer failing.
+Failure to do so will result in the installer failing.

-Extract the beta archive.
+Extract the archive.

  	unzip weewx-divumwx-divumwxLite.zip